 BALLANTYNE, James Robert.
 Kelso, Teriotdale 13.12.1813 — London 18.2.1864.
 British (Scottish) Indologist in India.
-Son of Alexandet Thomson B., journalist and printer, and his wife Anne, his younger brother was Robert Michael Ballantyne (1825–1894), a noted author.
-Also a nephew (sister’s son) of —> J. Michael.
+Son of Alexandet Thomson B., journalist and printer, and his wife Anne (sister of —> J. Michael), his younger brother was Robert Michael Ballantyne (1825–1894), a noted author of juvenile fiction.
+Educated at Kelso and Edinburgh.
 Studies in Edinburgh (Academy and College), then Oriental languages at Haileybury.
 He failed to secure an E.I.C. cadetship and taught instead Indian languages at the Scottish Naval and Military Academy in 1832-45 and wrote several textbooks.
 Ph.D.
 1845 Glasgow.
 In 1845 he went to India and became the Principal of Benares College, on the recommendation of H. H. Wilson.
 He was many-sided, much interested in science, in 1848 even taught elementary chemistry.
 In 1861 he returned to Europe (his successor in Benares was Griffith) and became the Librarian of the East India House (India Office), but died after a few years.
+Also (unpaid) Professor of Sanskrit and Bengali at King’s College in London 1861-64.
 Married twice, several children.

 Publications: Grammar of the Hindustani Language.
 78 p.
 1838, rev. 1842; Hindustani Selections, in the Neskhi and Devanagari Character.
 L. 1840, 2nd ed.
 28+4+12 p.
 L. 1845; Hindustani Letters in the Naskh-Taleek and Shikustu-Amez Character, with Translations.
 L. 1840; Elements of Hindi and Braj Bhakha Grammar.
 4+38 p.
 L. 1839, 2nd ed.
 1868; Pocket Guide to Hindustani Conversation.
 L. 1839, 2nd ed.
 1845; The Practical Oriental Interpreter, or hints on the art of translating from English into Hindi and Persian.
 54 p.
 L. 1843; ed. of B. Lal’s Hindi transl. of Hitopadesa, Book I (1851).